portworx/px-docs/scheduler/kubernetes/monitoring-px-prometheusAndGrafana.md

           summary: Portworx cluster member(s) is(are) down.
 ```
 `kubectl apply -f prometheus-rules.yaml`
-You can alternatively also download it from [prometheus-rules.yaml](https://github.com/portworx/px-docs/blob/gh-pages/k8s-samples/prometheus/06-prometheus-rules.yaml)

 Create a file named `prometheus-cluster.yaml` with the following contents and apply the spec
 ```